Trading Glass

 Freshness Rule of Thumb

-If a POI has been visited three or more times, assume the resting orders have been filled.
+If a POI has been visited three or more times without producing a clean reaction, treat the SMC 'liquidity consumed' assumption as good enough — demote the zone.
+You have no order-book proof, but the empirical pattern (decaying reaction strength) is consistent enough to act on.
 Remove it from your active queue unless new confluence appears.

 3. Distance From Current Price